Deep Reinforcement Learning based Autonomous Decision-Making for Cooperative UAVs: A Search and Rescue Real World Application: Methodology

-This network is trained using the TD3 algorithm shown in Fig. \ref{fig:td3}, where the network architecture shown in Fig. \ref{fig:navmodel} is used as the actor and target actor networks.
-The critic networks are the same as the actor networks but add the action produced to the concatenation layer and produce a single Q-value.
+This network serves as the actor (and target actor) in TD3 (Fig.~\ref{fig:td3}); the critics share the same architecture but concatenate the action at the fusion stage and regress a single Q‑value.